Nexmo/nexmo-developer/_tutorials/voice-alerts.md

 We'll start by registering a Nexmo number to use with this application.
 Follow the instructions for [getting started with applications](https://developer.nexmo.com/concepts/guides/applications#getting-started-with-applications).
 This will walk you through buying a number, creating an application, and linking the two.

-You will need to give the URL of your publicly-accessible webserver or ngrok endpoint when you configure your application, as part of both the `answer_url` and the `event_url`.
+You will need to give the URL of your publicly-accessible web server or ngrok endpoint when you configure your application, as part of both the `answer_url` and the `event_url`.
 Those files are called `answer.php` and `event.php` respectively in this project.
-For example if your ngrok URL is `Https://25b8c071.ngrok.io` then the your configuration would be:
+For example, if your ngrok URL is `Https://25b8c071.ngrok.io` then your configuration would be:

 * **answer_url** `https://25b8c071.ngrok.io/answer.php`
 * **event_url** `https://25b8c071.ngrok.io/event.php`